,

 Use a Virtual Card for Online Supplement Purchases

-If you have already been caught in the BurnSlim scam‘s subscription trap or feel you were misled by its advertising, take the following steps as quickly as possible to limit further charges and recover as much money as possible.
+If you have already been caught in the BurnSlim scam’s subscription trap, act fast.
+The steps below give you the best chance of stopping further charges and recovering as much money as possible.

 This is the most important and time-sensitive step.
 Call your bank or credit card provider and explain that you were enrolled in a recurring subscription without clear prior disclosure and that you want to dispute the charges and cancel the card or block future charges from this merchant.
 Provide any evidence you have — the order confirmation email, the website where you placed the order, and any communication from the company.
 Credit card chargebacks are typically more successful than debit card disputes for this type of complaint, and most card providers will block further charges once you report the BurnSlim scam billing pattern.